Don’t put it off any longer, because with an e-bike you could be having the best riding experience of your life right now!

 Charging: 7 hours for 700Wh battery

 mbr verdict: Found on all the Specialized Turbo Levo and Kenevo models, the first thing that strikes you about the Brose S Mag is the whopping power on tap.
 It really is addictive, yet somehow never overwhelming or uncontrollable.
 Quiet (thanks to the belt drive), sensitive and responsive – so you can get going on any incline – it is also highly tuneable through the excellent Specialized Mission Control app.
 A discreet control unit takes up minimal bar space, and the capacious 700Wh battery means you never really have to worry about range again.
-Currently the best system on the market in our opinion.
+Was the best system on the market, but Bosch and Shimano have caught up, and problems with the belt drive stretching or failing have harmed the reputation of the Brose motor.

 Giant/Yamaha Syncdrive Pro